John Livingston, Daily Times sports editor, was asked to leave the press box by Don Lorett, Farmington High School athletic director, over a tweet.

 Livingston said he had been asked to leave press boxes before by school administration in Aztec.

 "(Those times) it was late and they wanted to go home," he said.
 "It's called a press box not a school administration box.
-I'm
+I'm entitled to a seat in there.

 In a series of tweets about the incident, Bob Moore, Editor at the El Paso Times, expressed his surprise over the turn of events.
 Moore oversees news operations for a chain of newspapers in Texas and New Mexico that includes the Farmington Daily Times.